 It may also have some anti-inflammatory properties because of its primary components, like ginsenoside.
 This one could decrease oxidative stress, which occurs when levels of cellular oxidation increase significantly.
 When left unmanaged, this stress could lead to cellular damage and, in turn, the development of chronic diseases.

-Yerba mate is a popular tea from a plant that’s native to South America, although it also spread to the Middle East such as Syria when Argentina immigrants decided to settle there.
-One of the ways to consume it is steeping the leaves in hot water, although today one can also find it as a powder or an extract.
+Yerba mate is a popular tea from a plant that’s native to South America, although it also spread to the Middle East, such as Syria, when Argentina immigrants decided to settle there.
+One of the ways to consume it is by steeping the leaves in hot water, although today, one can also find it as a powder or an extract.